Uniform Circular Arrays in Near-Field: Omnidirectional Coverage with Limited Capacity: Analysis of UCA Near-field Beamforming

-Far-field beams exhibit finite beamwidth and infinite beamdepth, while near-field beams focus energy in both angle and range with finite beamwidth and beamdepth, respectively.
+In this section, we formulate array gain in the distance dimension, based on which we derive closed-form expressions for the beamdepth and \ac{EBRD} for \ac{UCA}.
 Finite-depth beamforming is achieved in the radiative near-field through the conventional matched filtering approach, where the phase of each radiating source is set to compensate for the path difference between the focal point $\rf$ and the source to achieve constructive interference at the focal point.
-Suppose we focus the beam at $\rf$; the array gain at varying distances $r \in [1.2D \ \infty]$, but same azimuth $\varphi$ and elevation angle $\theta$, is given by {

-} where $\mathbf{w} (r, \theta,\varphi)$ is the beamforming vector. \begin{theorem} The normalized array gain obtained by near-field beamforming for a \ac{UCA} can be approximated as follows {
+Suppose we focus the beam at $\rf$; the array gain at varying distances $r \in [1.2D \ \infty]$, but same azimuth $\varphi$ and elevation angle $\theta$ is given as { } where $\mathbf{w} (r, \theta,\varphi)$ is the beamforming vector. \begin{theorem} The normalized array gain obtained by near-field beamforming for a \ac{UCA} can be approximated as follows { } where $\zeta = \frac{\pi \RDUCA}{16} r_{\mathrm{eff}} \sin^2\theta$, $\RDUCA$ is the Rayleigh distance of the \ac{UCA}, and $r_{\mathrm{eff}} = \left| \frac{r - r_f}{r r_f} \right|$. \end{theorem} \begin{proof} The proof is provided in \textbf{Appendix A}. \end{proof}